Jshanks/chicken-tikka-masala-recipe/README.md

 - Put the chicken in a bowl with all of the ingredients of the chicken marinade, stir everything together well and let it sit for 10 minutes to a few hours

-- When ready to cook: in a frying pan, add butter and saute the chicken until it is fully cooked and browned on each side.
-Set to the side until later.
-    - alternatively, pre-heat a cast iron skillet in the oven under the broiler, and cook the chicken thighs under the broiler once the pan is hot. ~15-20 minutes.
+- When ready to cook: pre-heat a cast iron skillet in the oven under the broiler, and cook the chicken thighs under the broiler once the pan is hot. ~15-20 minutes.

 ### The gravy (Masala) 🥣